Apply

 I would like to use the work I did for my Google Policy Fellowship to obtain course credit from my university.
 Is this acceptable?

-Absolutely.
-If you need documentation from Google to provide to your school for course credit, you can contact Google.
-We will not provide documentation until we have received a final evaluation from your mentoring organization.
+If you need documentation to provide to your school for course credit, you can contact your host organization.

 What is Google's relationship with the host organizations?

 Google provides the funding and administrative support for the program.
+The host organizations are responsible for reviewing candidates and selecting fellows, and for providing full supervision of the fellow.
 Google and the host organizations are not partners or affiliates.
 The host organizations do not represent the views or opinions of Google and cannot bind Google legally.